Shaheb Name Golam

 Shaheb Name Golam (সাহেব নামে গোলাম) is a Bangladeshi Bengali-language film written and directed by Raju Chowdhury, produced and distributed by Md Khorshed Alam Khosru.
-It is a family drama-based film, starring Shakib Khan and Moushumi in the lead roles.
+A remake of Bengali film Manik, it stars Shakib Khan and Moushumi in the lead roles.
 It also features Sahara, Nirob, Racy, Misha Sawdagor, Omar Sani, Danny Sidak, Nagma in supporting roles.